 Databases on State Teacher and Principal Evaluation Policies

-State-level teacher and principal evaluation policy is undergoing a dramatic shift in both form and focus.
-Performance-based evaluation systems, often with measures of student growth and learning, are taking shape in many states across the country.
+State-level teacher and principal evaluation policy has dramatically shifted in both form and focus.
+Performance-based evaluation systems, often with measures of student growth and learning, are in place in most states across the country.

-To promote information sharing and collaboration as states and districts engage in this work, these databases house information on state-level evaluation policies across nearly all 50 states.
+To promote information sharing and collaboration, these databases house information on state-level evaluation policies across nearly all 50 states.
+The information was last updated in 2016 and is no longer being updated.
 The databases each organize the information under the eight key components of a comprehensive evaluation system (see Browse the Components for a detailed overview).

 Eight Key Components